SVL-simulator/runner/docs/README.md

 #### Launching the API-only simulation
 1. In the `Simulations` tab in the Web UI click on the `API Only` simulation.
-2. At the bottom of the Web UI, click on the read "Run" (triangle/play) button to start the API-only simulation.
+2. At the bottom of the Web UI, click on the red "Run" (triangle/play) button to start the API-only simulation.

 See simulator documentation on the [Web UI Simulations tab](https://www.lgsvlsimulator.com/docs/simulations-tab/) for more information on setting up simulations.